 This “ragu” is made with more tomatoes than most would use in a traditional ragu recipe and there is no garlic.
 The more traditional ragu recipes contain much less tomato

 I would serve this with made in Italy I Sapore Del Vallo Egg Pasta…a pasta available at Fairway or other specialty markets.
-If not available, any pasta you choose made in Italy works.
+If not available, any pasta you choose made in Italy works best.

 IMPORTANT: Make sure to use a pasta that doesn’t say “Enriched Macaroni Product” as seen on packages of most commercial brands made in the USA and those made in Italy and ‘enriched’ for the American consumer.
 Reason: Too many vitamins.
 Too many other food products are enriched like this, thus the constant barrage of ribiflavin, folic acid, niacin, iron, vitamins B1 & B2 etc are overkill and not necessary.

-There are wonderful Italian pastas such as Di Martino, Organic Mantova and a new Sicilian organic pasta by Biogaia just discovered at the 2015 Fancy Food Show in NYC that are made with semolina and water only…and those are the ones you should seek out.
+There are wonderful Italian pastas such as Di Martino, Organic Mantova and a new Sicilian organic pasta by Biogaia discovered at the 2015 Fancy Food Show and organic IRIS pastas seen at the 2019 Fancy Food Show in NYC that are made with semolina and water only…and those are the ones you should seek out.
 Any organic pasta is perfetto!

 A mention of this recipe to Chef Lidia raised a brow at a recent wine tasting at Eataly, NYC…and it’s that good!